 It is a ceramic tile that has a high absorption of water with one side that is glazed.
 It is perfectly suited to interior walls.

 Originally the colour of the biscuit depended on the origin of the clay.
 In the areas near to the industry in Castellón, the clay mines with iron oxide components are located and these give the reddish colour, while in other countries, clay has components such as kaolin, feldspar, etc., that give it its white colour.
 Due to globalization the manufacturers had easy access to the various clays using each according to their own judgment.
-The use of different types of clay is determined by the production process of each manufacturer, with the majority mainly choosing the white body products for large format and red biscuit for medium to small format tiles.
-Both are similar products after their manufacturing and are only distinguished by aesthetic finishes decided for each of the models.
+The use of different types of clay is determined by the production process of each manufacturer, both are similar products after their manufacturing and are only distinguished by aesthetic finishes decided for each of the models.

 Kyoto Protocol was signed in 1997 when the International Community became aware of the importance of the climate change and its relation with greenhouse gas emissions.
 The developed countries intended to achieve stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.
 Kyoto protocol created a range of tools to ensure the fulfilment of the agreements, such us the emission trading.
 Through the Directive 2003/87/CE of the European Parliament establish the European Emission Trading Scheme, Law 1/2005 of 9th march in the Spanish Legislation.